AWS-Amazon Web Services Cloud Practitioner

 with

 IAM temporary credentials.
-So what that means is that this application that you have may use
+So what that means is that this application

 login for Google, may use login for Facebook, or whatever, and it might